gtgaleevtimur/gtgaleevtimur/README.md

 I am a Golang Developer <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30"> from Russia.

-- :telescope: I work as a junior golang developer now.
+- :telescope: I work as a golang developer back end now.

 - :seedling: Сurrently looking for a job as a developer.